gugazimmermann/dragonspage/article.md

     ...
 ```

-Now we need to deploy ainda to update the CloudFormation, inside `./` run `cdk deploy` again. (the URL of the API Endpoint will not change).
+Ok, let’s deploy to update the CloudFormation, inside `./` run `cdk deploy` again. (the URL of the API Endpoint will not change).
 You can go back to the Dragons Page and reload, now the 2 dragons that we have will be shown.

 We still have a problem, the website is running locally and Mary will not be able to see.
-So let's send to a public S3 Bucket.

-First we will need to install the dependencies in `./` (this is for the CDK, not the react) `npm i @aws-cdk/aws-s3 @aws-cdk/aws-s3-deployment`.
+So let’s send it to a public S3 Bucket.
+We will need to install the dependencies in `./` (this is for the CDK, not the react) `npm i @aws-cdk/aws-s3 @aws-cdk/aws-s3-deployment`.
 Open `lib/dragonspage-stack.ts`.

-import s3 and s3-deployment

 ```
 import * as s3 from '@aws-cdk/aws-s3';